Fug

 (b) What is the value of the standard error of the estimate?

 This has another name the standard deviation of y about the regression line.
-It tells us how much the observed y-values differ from the values on the regression line.
+It tells us how much the observed values differ from the values on the regression line.
 It gives us an idea of the scatter of the points around the line of regression.

 Model